balashev/spectro/docs/tutorial.rst

 There are two avaliable fit routines:

 * Minimizing likelihood using Levenberg-Marquard method.
-This fit is performed by the pressing **Fit** button in :ref:`control-panel`
+The uncertainties on the fitting parameters estimate from the covariance matrix approach.
+This fit is performed by the pressing **Fit** button in :ref:`control-panel`.
+There is a possibility to choose a particular set of the paramaters that will be varied during the fit, inside **Fit parameters** widget, which can be opened either by **Fit/Fit paramaters...** in Main Menu or pressing **F3**.

-* Bayessian approach by Monte Carlo Markov Chain technique with a set of Samplers.
+* Bayessian approach by Monte Carlo Markov Chain (MCMC) technique with a set of Samplers.
+The options and control is provide in **MCMC widget**, which can be called using either by **Fit/MCMC Fit...** in Main Menu or pressing **CTRL + M**.
+The detailed description is provided in :ref:`mcmc`

 .. _viewing-results:
 Viewing results
 ---------------

+The fit result can be provided inside **Fit results** widget, which can be called  either by **Fit/Fit results...** in Main Menu or pressing **CTRL + T**.
+There various option for the output, including plain text, PyQt widget table and latex table.

+The fit profiles can be constructed in the publish-ready representation using  **Plot Lines** widget, which can be called  either by **View/Plot lines...** in Main Menu or pressing **CTRL + L**.
+The detailed description of **Plot Lines** widget is provided in :ref:`plot profiles`